twalker-codes/Skinet/README.md

-# 🛒 ECommerceApp - ASP.NET Core Web API & Angular
+# 🛒 Skinet - ASP.NET Core Web API & Angular

-**ECommerceApp** is a comprehensive e-commerce platform built with ASP.NET Core Web API and Angular.
+**Skinet** is a comprehensive e-commerce platform built with ASP.NET Core Web API and Angular.
 This application provides a seamless shopping experience, integrating robust backend services with a dynamic, responsive frontend.

 ---